Explore Home & Contents Insurance

 This is why you should consider purchasing home and contents insurance.

-Having home insurance means that the cost of replacing or repairing your home is covered up to the sum insured (i.e. the amount you insured it for) if it’s damaged or destroyed by a specific event covered in your policy.
+Having home insurance means that the cost of repairing your home is covered up to the sum insured (i.e. the amount you insured it for) if it’s damaged or destroyed by a specific event covered in your policy.
 Your insurance provider could pay you out or help organise repairs and pay the rebuilding costs directly to the restorers.
-Either option will provide you with peace of mind during this stressful time.
+Either option could provide you with peace of mind during this stressful time.

 It’s the same for the contents inside your home.
 If these are stolen, damaged or destroyed by an insured event, the cost can be covered by contents insurance, sparing you from the cost of replacements or paying for repairs.